Table of Contents

 Regime change, a concept that holds the potential to reshape nations and rewrite history, represents a momentous shift in political power within a country.
 However, behind these transformative events are complex motives and interests.
 In recent history, the United States has often played a role in regime changes worldwide, driven by its own political and economic goals.
-The riches from the opium war and the power vacuum created after the second world war played a crucial role in America’s current global status.
-It’s a country with a history spanning less than 300 years, and it is filled with migrants, each with their own issues and agendas related to the territories where they came from.
-This article focuses on notable regime changes of the past five decades, with an emphasis on the United States’ involvement in orchestrating such transitions.
+The riches from the opium war and the power vacuum created after the second world war played a crucial role in US’s current global status.

 In the past, regime changes frequently involved the CIA organizing coup d’états to overthrow democratically elected leaders and establish regimes that aligned with U.S. objectives.
 This resulted in the emergence of oppressive dictatorships, governments and sometimes even terrorist organizations that committed grave human rights violations.
 For instance, Latin America experienced a turbulent period in the 1980s, marked by widespread terror inflicted by rulers that are allied to the Washington.